 Section II of this paper summarizes three key sources of inspiration for DNA-RNNs: genetics; computational models of neuron and brain function; and trends with ANNs.
 The sub-section on genetics overviews some advances in interpreting the diverse roles of DNA, and more specifically overviews current work on the DNA specification of the brain and the way in which it is structured and functions.
-Section III lists the benefits that we hope to achieve by this pre-specification, and Section IV expands the discussion to issues raised by DNA-ANNs but which have a much broader significance, in particular with respect to our concepts of the mind.
+Section III lists the benefits for ANNs that we hope to achieve by a similar pre-specification.